 Grandmaster’s Palace in Valletta

 Is-Suq Tal-Belt is the City Market, also known as the Covered Market.
-It is a 19th century market found in Valletta.
-Originally the building was constructed mainly out of iron and suffered a significant damage after World War 2.
-There were several attempts in bringing the market back and using it as a shopping arcade, however until recently all has been unsuccessful.
+It is a 19th-century market found in Valletta.
+Originally the building was constructed mainly out of iron and suffered significant damage after World War 2.
+There were several attempts in bringing the market back and using it as a shopping arcade, however until recently all have been unsuccessful.

 Casa Rocca Piccola

 A 16th-century palace in Valletta, the home of the noble De Piro family.
 In the palace, there is also the La Giara Restaurant.
 There are quite a few things to see and admire in this home, as well as guided tours.